 In the third lecture, we will talk about environmental regulation and how it affects participants in the electricity market.

-❗ Save the exercise Julia file (.ipynb) and the data zip file in the same folder.
-You need to unzip de data_leakage folder.
-It should appear as a subfolder with the same name, "data_leakage".
-It contains several .csv files.
-Then, open the exercise Julia file from Jupyter Notebooks to start exploring.
+❗ Save the Jupyter notebook (.ipynb) and the data CSV file in the same folder.
+For Practicum 6, unzip de data_leakage file.
+Then, open the Jupyter Notebook to start exploring.

 Bushnell, J., Chen, Y., & Zaragoza-Watkins, M. (2014).
 Downstream regulation of CO2 emissions in California’s electricity sector.
 Energy Policy, 64, 313–323. https://doi.org/10.1016/j.enpol.2013.08.065